Mainair Blade: Design and development

 The aircraft was designed as a high-end touring trike, to comply with the Fédération Aéronautique Internationale microlight category, including the category's maximum gross weight of 450 kg and is also certified to comply with UK BCAR Section "S".
 The aircraft has a maximum gross weight of 390 kg.
 It features a cable-braced hang glider-style high-wing, weight-shift controls, a two-seats-in-tandem, open cockpit, tricycle landing gear and a single engine in pusher configuration.

 The aircraft is made from bolted-together aluminium tubing, with its double-surface wing covered in Dacron sailcloth.
 Its 10.6 m span wing is supported by a single tube-type kingpost and uses an "A" frame control bar.
 The occupants are accommodated in tandem seating, with a fibreglass cockpit fairing that includes a small windshield.
 Engines factory supplied include the 37 kW Rotax 503 twin cylinder, two-stroke, air cooled powerplant as well as the twin cylinder, two-stroke, liquid cooled 48 kW Rotax 582 and the four cylinder, four-stroke 60 kW Rotax 912UL and 74.5 kW Rotax 912ULS.

 Operational history

-Blades have been used for a number of microlight record distance flights, including a flight to Australia by Colin Bodill and Simon Reeve and a flight around the world by Bodhill.
+Blades have been used for a number of microlight record distance flights, including a flight to Australia by Colin Bodill and Simon Reeve and a flight around the world by Bodill.

 The Blade 912 set the record for London to Sydney by microlight of 49 days (175 hours of flying) at an average speed of 124 km/h.